 But violations or deprivation of human rights are often a barrier to legal empowerment.
 Violations of the right to health, education, security, and association can prevent or inhibit individual and/or community participation in domestic legal systems.
 Legal empowerment programs must adopt specific strategies to tackle these barriers and encourage meaningful participation from marginalized communities.
 Towards this end, human rights lawyers are expanding their work beyond traditional legal representation to include legal empowerment interventions that create safe social and political spaces for communities to (re)claim their rights.

 This April, the Robert L. Bernstein Institute for Human Rights—an institute committed to the advancement of legal empowerment—is hosting a groundbreaking conference to examine the key concepts underpinning the legal empowerment field, illuminating how empowerment can transform access to justice and make real human rights.
 There are diverse issues and interventions at stake around which experts can offer dynamic insights into legal empowerment research, with a focus on methodologies, evidence, and gaps in scholarship.
 Innovative community-driven strategies are especially critical to hold state and corporate actors accountable for human rights violations in varying regional and political contexts.

 Articles based on these discussions will be published on OGR in the coming weeks.
 Crucially, this gathering will not only be a forum to listen to the stories of the unprotected, as Baldwin rightly advised; it will be an opportunity to understand how legal empowerment is supporting communities across the globe to become the authors of their own justice, and through their liberation, the inspiration for more.

-Sukti Dhital is a human rights lawyer and the deputy director of the Robert L. Bernstein Institute for Human Rights at NYU School of Law.
+Sukti Dhital is a human rights lawyer and the Deputy Director of the Robert L. Bernstein Institute for Human Rights.